 We have a programme of circular rides on Sunday mornings all the year round mostly on quiet rural lanes.
 The rides are all on-road and start from different places in Aylesbury and the surrounding villages, chosen by the leader to suit the direction that the ride is going.
 Many of the rides depart at 09:30, but leaders may choose to start earlier particularly if they have planned a longer ride in summer.
 There is no set starting place and time so you do need to look at our Rides List each time.
 You can download our Rides List using a link on the Home page.

 We welcome new riders, who do not have to be Cycling UK members at first, but we recommend that newcomers try an Easy Paced ride first unless they are experienced cyclists.
-If you are not a member of the CTC, you will be asked to fill in a disclaimer form giving emergency contact information as a requirement of Cycling UK's insurers.
+If you are not a member of Cycling UK, you will be asked to fill in a disclaimer form giving emergency contact information as a requirement of Cycling UK's insurers.
 Cycling UK members are covered by Third Party insurance and our leaders are also registered with Cycling UK and insured.

 After three rides with us you will be expected to join Cycling UK, which you can do on-line here:

 We are a small friendly group who use our bikes to get fresh air and exercise and enjoy the countryside in good company.
 You don’t need a fancy bike to take part; any roadworthy bike will do to start with.
 Many newcomers to cycling worry about whether they are fit enough to keep up, but we want you to enjoy our rides and the leader will adjust the pace to suit the participants so that you won't be left behind.
 Another benefit of riding with a group is that if you have a puncture or some other mechanical problem there are experienced riders to help you.
 We aim to offer rides for all abilities.